Pumpkin and persimmon butter

 Pumpkin energy bites

 I refuse to call these "Pumpkin spice" energy balls because I am now and have always been, anti pumpkin spice.
-I understand it in theory, but the ubiquity of this spice combo is out of control.
+EDIT: I get it now.
+I finally had a pumpkin spice latte last year and I get it.
 However, these guys are technically speaking, a combo of pumpkin and spices.
 They're also yummy and easy and perfect for lunchboxes because they're nut, dairy, soy, gluten, and egg free.

 IMG_6420.jpg